suraj2439/Arclight-TextEditor/README.md

 copy right side data of current array to increase current array gap size(previously zero), now insert data in current array as mention in first point.

-Insertion continued...
 Time Complexity:
 Best Case: O(n)
 Worst Case: O(n+2p)
 where n = number of nodes in linked list of array, p = size of one array of linked list of array.

+## Deletion:
-Deletion: To delete data from ADT, move gap buffer cursor at given point, decrease left boundary of gap and data will go inside gap which will increase gap size.
+To delete data from ADT, move gap buffer cursor at given point, decrease left boundary of gap and data will go inside gap which will increase gap size.
  Gap buffer data will not be shown in screen.
 Time Complexity: